tobyhodges/studious-happiness/episodes/31-cmd-line.md

 The program can then use these arguments to alter its behavior based on those arguments.
 In this case, we'll be using arguments to tell our program to operate on a specific file.

-But before we modify our `pandas_analysis.py` program, we are going to put it under version control so that we can track its changes.
+But before we modify our `pandas_plots.py` program, we are going to put it under version control so that we can track its changes.

 ~~~
 $ git init
-$ git add pandas_analysis.sh
+$ git add pandas_plots.sh
 $ git commit -m "First commit of analysis script"
 ~~~
 {: .bash}